balanced/balanced-docs/README.md

 The `dcode` directive stands for **(d)**ynamic **(cod)**e **(e)**executor.
-What happens here, is that a scenario, named `bank_account_create`, which is located under the `reference/scenarios` path, is executed and the results that are rendered return the three things we mentioned above.
+What happens here, is that a scenario, named `bank_account_create`, which is located under the `scenarios` directory, is executed and the results that are rendered return the three things we mentioned above.

 ### Can you elaborate a bit more on how the `dcode` directive works?